syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Diacritic-Sensitivity.md

 # Diacritic Sensitivity

 The control does not stick with one type of keyboard, so you can populate items from a language with letters containing diacritics, and search for them with English characters from an en-US keyboard.
 Users can enable or disable the diacritic sensitivity with the `IgnoreDiacritic` property.
-In the below code example we have illustrate how to disable the diacritic sensitivity so that items in the suggestion list get populated by entering any diacritic character of that alphabet.
+In the below code example we have illustrate how to enables the diacritic sensitivity so that items in the suggestion list get populated by entering any diacritic character of that alphabet.

 {% tabs %}

 {% highlight C# %}

 	NSMutableArray diacritic=new NSMutableArray();
-	diacritic.Add((NSString)"Diréct mé tó hómé");
 	diacritic.Add((NSString)"Hów tó drâw ân éléphânt?");
 	diacritic.Add((NSString)"Whéré cân I buy â câmérâ?");
 	diacritic.Add((NSString)"Guidé mé âll thé wây");